By Steven “Walks On The Grass” Maisenbacher

 When the doctor heard this I suppose he immediately scheduled me for a return visit to the surgeon.
 A week or so later we’re at the sweat lodge and the chaplain comes out calling my name.
 They want me at the lieutenant’s office, so I go up there and they inform me I’m going on a medical trip.
 By this point my trust level is nil; I’m sick of the bad treatment, I’m sick of the lack of after care, and I sure don’t want any more medical mistreatment.
 I’m just not willing to go through whatever they have in mind and get another infection.

-So I refused the medical trip, signed the refusal and went back to the sweat lodge just in time for Ghost to conduct the ceremony and to partake in it.
+So I refused the medical trip, signed the refusal and went back to the sweat lodge just in time for G. to conduct the ceremony and to partake in it.
 After all the hassle they had been putting me thru I needed the cleansing and the healing in the one place I knew to get it – in the sweat lodge, praying to the Creator for others and letting the raw and pure power of prayer soothe and wash the pain and anguish and negativity from my soul and being.

 Yes, I badly needed the old ceremonies and connection to Creator at that point in time.
 I knew I wasn’t fixed, my back wasn’t right and the deterioration in my spine was getting worse, not better.
 Eventually the numbness did get better, but I was just not strong enough to face what it might take in here and at this place to fix it.
 Since I had been here at Talladega, several people had died due to misdiagnosis or lack of proper treatment in a timely manner, and I didn’t want to die.
 I had too many unfinished plans.